SofyanAkbar94/stock-market-project/README.md

 ## Define Objectives and Scope
 ### Objective: Develop a short-term trading strategy focusing on growth for several days/5 days for 25 US stocks.
 ### Scope:
-    Instruments: 25 US stocks from various sectors.
+- Instruments: 25 US stocks from various sectors.
-    Investment Horizon: Short-term (holding periods of one week).
+- Investment Horizon: Short-term (holding periods of one week).

 ## Data Sources
 ### Objective: Gather historical OHLCV (Open, High, Low, Close, Volume) data for the selected stocks.
 ### Procedure:
-    Use the yfinance API to download historical data and add several features.
+- Use the yfinance API to download historical data and add several features.
-    Store data in a structured format for further analysis.
+- Store data in a structured format for further analysis.
-    For the details see Data Source With New Features.ipynb file.
+- For the details see Data Source With New Features.ipynb file.
+- For the details please check Data Source With New Features.ipynb
 ![alt text](image.png)
 ![alt text](image-1.png)

 ## Data Preprocessing
 ### Objective: Clean and enhance data with technical indicators for strategy development.
 ### Procedure:
-    Handle missing values and normalize data if necessary.
+- Handle missing values and normalize data if necessary.
-    Adding features such as:
+- Adding features such as:
   - Momentum indicators
   - Volume, Volatility, Cycle, Price indicators
   - Pattern indicators
-    Feature sets are defined (TO_PREDICT, NUMERIC, DUMMIES) Calculate Tech Indicators and Merge to the original dataframe
+- Feature sets are defined (TO_PREDICT, NUMERIC, DUMMIES)
+- Calculate Tech Indicators and Merge to the original dataframe
+- For the details please check Data Source With New Features.ipynb & Data Transformations, EDA, Modeling, Trading Simulation.ipynb

 ## Exploratory Data Analysis (EDA)
 ### Objective: To understand the data characteristics, identify patterns, and discover insights that may guide further analysis and modeling decisions.